+In August 2017 the military launched so-called "clearance operations" in Rakhine State.
+The operations forced the majority of Myanmar's Rohingya population to flee the country, bringing the total number of Rohingya refugees in Bangladesh to over 900,000 people.
 In 2018 the HRC-mandated FFM on Myanmar concluded that senior members of the military, including General Min Aung Hlaing, should be prosecuted for genocide against the Rohingya ethnic group, as well as for crimes against humanity and war crimes in Kachin, Rakhine and Shan states.
-In 2019 the FFM also asserted that Myanmar "continues to harbor genocidal intent" toward the Rohingya.
+The estimated 600,000 Rohingya who remain in Rakhine State face severe violations of their universal human rights.